by Scott Mehl © Unofficial Royalty 2015

 Returning to Paris, Désirée soon met Jean Baptiste Bernadotte, a noted French general and future King of Sweden.
 The couple married on August 17, 1798, and had one son:

 In 1804, Bernadotte was made Marshal of France, and Désirée was given an allowance by Napoleon, as well as a house on the Rue d’Anjou Saint-Honoré in Paris, France.
 Désirée maintained this house for the rest of her life, living there whenever she was in Paris.
 With her husband often gone, Désirée installed herself in the ranks of Parisian high society, spending her time with both the Bonaparte and Clary families.
-She would occasionally travel to see her husband but quickly returned to Paris which was the only place she felt at home.
+She occasionally traveled to see her husband but quickly returned to Paris, the only place she felt at home.

 In August 1810, Désirée’s husband was elected Crown Prince of Sweden.
 Not wanting to leave Paris, Désirée did not initially accompany her husband to Sweden.
-She finally made the trip in December of that year and was immediately unhappy.
-She found the Swedish weather to be very harsh, and could not adapt to the formality and responsibilities of her new role as Crown Princess.
-Added to that was a very difficult relationship with Queen Hedwig who complained – perhaps rightfully so – about Désirée’s constant complaints about everything that wasn’t French.
+She finally made the trip in December 1810 and was immediately unhappy.
+She found the Swedish weather very harsh, and could not adapt to the formality and responsibilities of her new role as Crown Princess.
+Added to that was a very difficult relationship with the wife of King Carl XIII of Sweden, Queen Hedwig, who complained – perhaps rightfully so – about Désirée’s constant complaints about everything that was not French.

 The following year, Désirée left Sweden and returned to Paris, living under the name Countess of Gotland.
-There, she was able to act as a go-between and mediator between her husband and Emperor Napoleon and kept her husband fully advised of the political events in Europe.
+There, she acted as a go-between and mediator between her husband and Emperor Napoleon and kept her husband fully advised of the political events in Europe.
 After Napoleon was overthrown, Désirée often spent time with the court of King Louis XVIII of France and used her influence to prevent her sister from being exiled from the country.

-Her coronation had been delayed due to potential religious issues stemming from her remaining a Roman Catholic and not converting to Lutheranism like her husband and son.
-Finally, on August 21, 1829, Queen Desideria (her official name although she never used it herself) was crowned Queen of Sweden.
-She was never crowned in Norway, however, due to her religion.
+Désirée’s coronation was been delayed due to potential religious issues stemming from her remaining a Roman Catholic and not converting to Lutheranism like her husband and son.
+Finally, on August 21, 1829, Queen Desideria, her official name although she never used it herself, was crowned Queen of Sweden.
+She was never crowned in Norway due to her religion.

 Queen Desideria attempted to fulfill her role as Queen Consort, holding parties and balls, but she soon grew tired of it and longed to return to Paris.
-Her lack of effort to embrace her new homeland, as well as her refusal to learn the languages of either Sweden or Norway, led to her never being fully accepted by the Swedish people.
+Her lack of effort to embrace her new homeland, and her refusal to learn the languages of either Sweden or Norway, led to her never being fully accepted by the Swedish or Norwegian people.
 Her less-than-royal roots didn’t help either.
 She was better received in Norway, where she visited several times, and served as patron of the Eugenia Foundation from 1828 until 1847.

-Following her husband’s death in 1844, she became Queen Dowager.
-Despite plans to return to her home in Paris, in 1853, her fear of sea travel kept her from making the trip.
+Following her husband’s death in 1844, Désirée became Queen Dowager.
+Despite plans to return to her home in Paris, in 1853, her fear of sea travel prevented her from making the trip.
 She spent her remaining years in Sweden, splitting her time between her apartments at the Royal Palace of Stockholm, Drottningholm Palace, and Haga Palace.

 Queen Desideria died on December 17, 1860, at the Royal Palace of Stockholm.
-Following her funeral, in January 1861, she was interred in the Bernadotte Chapel at the Riddarholmen Church in Stockholm just in front of the tomb of her husband.
+Following her funeral in January 1861, she was interred in the Bernadotte Chapel at the Riddarholmen Church in Stockholm, in front of her husband’s tomb.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.